digbmc/reactor-jct/nuclear-history.md

 - January 2nd - The détente ends after President Carter responds to the Soviet Union’s invasion of Afghanistan.
 #### 1983
 - January 7th - The *Nuclear Waste Policy Act* (NWPA) establishes a program for disposing of radioactive waste and spent fuel.
-- March 23rd - President Reagan announced Strategic Defense Initiative (SDI), also called the “Star Wars Program,” a missile defense system to prevent attack by intercontinental or submarine-launched ballistic missiles.[^15]
+- March 23rd - President Reagan announces the Strategic Defense Initiative (SDI), also called the “Star Wars Program,” a missile defense system to prevent attack by intercontinental or submarine-launched ballistic missiles.[^15]
 #### 1986
 - **April 26th - Reactor 4 of the Chornobyl Power Plant in Pripyat, Ukraine, explodes.**[^16]